Richard Butler (Australian politician): Early life

-Richard Butler was born at Stadhampton, near Oxford, England, elder son of Richard Butler, père and his wife Mary Eliza, née Sadler.
-They emigrated with their two children Mary and Richard to South Australia, arriving in Adelaide on 8 March 1854, following Richard pères brother Philip, who emigrated fourteen years earlier, made a fortune as a pastoralist and landowner, established Mallala sheep station, and built a two-storey homestead on his property Yattalunga station (also spelled "Yatalunga"), near Gawler, then returned to England in December 1857.
+Richard Butler was born at Stadhampton, near Oxford, England, to Richard Butler, père and his wife Mary Eliza, née Sadler.
+He had a younger sister, Mary.
+Richard and Mary Eliza emigrated with their two children Mary and Richard to South Australia, arriving in Adelaide on 8 March 1854, following Richard pères brother Philip, who emigrated fourteen years earlier, made a fortune as a pastoralist and landowner, established Mallala sheep station, and built a two-storey homestead on his property Yattalunga station (also spelled "Yatalunga"), near Gawler, then returned to England in December 1857.
 Richard père took over management of "Mallala" and "Yattalunga", where the growing family (see below) lived until around 1870.
 (Note: The new owners of Yattalunga were Joseph Barritt (1816–1881), who purchased the station in 1878, and his son Frank Barritt (1863–1918).)

-Young Richard was educated at St Peter's College, Adelaide, then spent many years as a farmer and grazier.
+Butler attended St Peter's College, Adelaide.
 He was a Justice of the Peace before he was 30.

 Political career

-Butler attempted to enter parliament early in 1890 when he stood for Yatala but was defeated.
-A few months later he won the seat at a by-election caused by the death of James Cowan.
-On 13 April 1898 he succeeded Cockburn as minister of agriculture in the Kingston ministry which resigned in December 1899.
-Yatala was abolished in 1902 and Butler represented Barossa from 3 May 1902 to 4 April 1924.
+Butler represented Barossa from 3 May 1902 to 4 April 1924.